Comcast/connvitals/README.md

 # connvitals
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Checks a machines connection to a specific host or list of hosts in terms of packet loss, icmp latency, routing, and anything else that winds up getting added.
+Checks a machine's connection to a specific host or list of hosts in terms of packet loss, icmp latency, routing, and anything else that winds up getting added.

 *Note: Does not recognize duplicate hosts passed on `argv` and will test each as though unique.*